 Her features on travel, books and the arts have appeared in leading Indian and international publications including The Hindu, The Times of India, Vancouver Sun, among others.
 She is a contributing editor at Conde Nast Traveller India.

-An occasional curator of literary festivals, she has curated/ co-curated the Kala Ghoda, Crossword and Celebrate Bandra litfests in Mumbai.
+A curator of literary and arts festivals, she has curated/ co-curated the Kala Ghoda, Crossword and Celebrate Bandra litfests in Mumbai.
 She was the founder-curator of Lit.mus, a multi-disciplinary litfest in Bangalore.